List of NHL rivalries: Battle of Quebec: Montreal Canadiens vs. Quebec Nordiques (1979–1995)

-Before the Nordiques moved to Denver, Montreal won the all-time regular season record, 62–39–12, and the playoff record, 17–14, for a total of 79–53–12 against Quebec.
+Before the Nordiques moved to Denver, Montreal won the all-time regular season record, 62–39–12–0, and the playoff record, 17–14, for a total of 79–53–12–0 against Quebec.

 Calgary Flames vs. Winnipeg Jets (original) (1980–1996)

-The Flames and Jets (the original incarnation and later the modern) rivalry is unique in the NHL.
-Both teams compete in the Western Conference, as they are both located in Western Canada.
-However, Calgary plays in the Pacific Division and Winnipeg plays in the Central Division (they played in the North Division in 2021).
-The Flames and both the original and modern Jets met in the playoffs four times (three straight years in the 1980s; the fourth in 2020), with each team winning two series.
-In 1985, the Jets defeated the Flames 3–1 for their first ever playoff series victory.
-In the next playoffs, the Flames got their revenge by sweeping the Jets in three straight games capped off by Lanny McDonald's overtime winner in the deciding game beginning Calgary's run to the Stanley Cup Final where they lost to the Montreal Canadiens in five games.
+The Flames and Jets (the original incarnation) both competed in the Western Conference.
+The Flames and the original Jets met in the playoffs four times (three straight years in the 1980s), with Winnipeg winning two series.
+In 1985, the Jets defeated the Flames 3–1 for their first playoff series victory.
+In the next playoffs, the Flames got swept the Jets in three straight games capped off by Lanny McDonald's overtime winner in the deciding game beginning Calgary's run to the Stanley Cup Final.
 In 1987, the Jets upset the Flames in six games in the opening round in what would turn out to be their final playoff series victory for the franchise until 2012, when they were known as the Phoenix Coyotes.
 This was also the last time a Winnipeg-based NHL team won a playoff series until 2018 when the modern Winnipeg Jets won the first round series in five games.

 The rivalry is based on the tradition used by their set of fans.
 Both the original and later the modern created the Winnipeg Whiteout by wearing white to home playoff games in Winnipeg, and the "C of Red" is used by Calgary Flames fans by wearing a red jersey with Calgary's flaming C on it.

-From 1980 (when the Flames moved to Calgary) to 1996 (when the original Jets moved to Arizona), Calgary won the all-time record, 57–45–16–0 (including a 6–7 playoff record) against Winnipeg.
+From 1980 (when the Flames moved to Calgary) to 1996 (when the original Jets moved to Arizona), Calgary won the all-time regular season record, 51–38–16–0, while Winnipeg won the all-time playoff record, 7–6.